alexsabdev/Notification-Service/README.md

 * when the limit is reached, the oldest notification temporary gets off from screen and the latest pops up and after that gets back when there's a free spot;
 * created notifications are closable by clicking;
 * they are also closed automatically after 90 seconds.

-## Options
-* delay: 90000 (in miliseconds, period after that a notification is automatically closed);
-* limit: 5 (number of notifications on screen);
-* startX: 5 (in px, starting position form the right for the first notifiation);
-* startY: 5 (in px, starting position form the left for the first notifiation);
-* spacingY: 5 (in px, distance bentween notifications)

 ## How to use:
 * Simply inject the notification-service to your app module: